larsks/blog.oddbit.com-posts/2010-08-10-python-ctypes-module.md

+---
+layout: post
-Title: Python ctypes module
+title: Python ctypes module
-Date: 2010-8-10
+date: 2010-8-10
-Tags: python
+tags: python
+---

 I just learned about the Python `ctypes` module, which is a Python module for interfacing with C code.
 Among other things, `ctypes` lets you call arbitrary functions in shared libraries.
 This is, from my perspective, some very cool magic.
 I thought I would provide a short example here, since it took me a little time to get everything working smoothly.